NOTE: Analysis is mixed in with the relation of

 (7) THE TREE AS THE ARM: BOB.
 Go now!

-Time and time again--when The Tree as the Arm says this it's something I don't really want to consider, as it may mean that this has happened before and perhaps more than once before; we believe we see Cooper preparing for his return for the first and only time, when instead it has happened "time and time again".
+Time and time again--when The Tree as the Arm says this it's something I don't really want to consider, as it may mean that this has happened before and perhaps more than once before; we believe we see Cooper preparing for his return for the first and only time, when instead it has perhaps happened "time and time again".

 (14) Again, he enters the hall, advances to the camera, and this time is able to part the drapes to stage left.
-(15) He enters the Red Room from the upper screen left area behind where Phillip had been seated and finds Leland Palmer there.
+(15) He enters the Red Room from the upper screen left area behind where Gerard had been seated and finds Leland Palmer there.
 (16) Medium-shot of Cooper.